jcolag/entropy-arbitrage/2025-10-05-free-culture-philosophy.md

 {% cw Because we'll jump around the past, it probably won't come as a surprise that we'll find gendered language, and many people cited *probably* have also expressed unfortunate views on gender, race, ability, and so forth, that I wouldn't otherwise risk bringing to the blog. %}

-To start, in *Faith and Love or the King and the Queen* (1798), [Georg Philipp Friedrich Freiherr "Novalis" von Hardenberg](https://en.wikipedia.org/wiki/Novalis) has this gem.
+To start, in *Faith and Love or the King and the Queen* (1798), {% wiki Novalis|Georg Philipp Friedrich Freiherr "Novalis" von Hardenberg|en %} has this gem.

 > Every person should be an artist; everything can become fine art.